1. WHAT IS THE GUIDE ABOUT?

 I've heard a few players talk about Destiny as an investment.
 It's a bad investment just like a car is a bad investment.
 There are absolutely no guarantee that your cards will retain their value, so do yourself the favor and just look at the cards from a pragmatical perspective.
 They'll enable you to do exactly what you wanted: Play Destiny (and possibly every deck imaginable).

-In the YOUR Destiny Podcast Episode 17, we briefly talk about the topic of buying cards, and we use Mads Utzon, co-host of the podcast, as an example of the buying pattern of a primarily competitive player.
+In the YOUR Destiny Podcast Episode 17, we briefly talk about the topic of buying cards, and we use Mads Utzon, co-host of the podcast, as an example of the buying pattern of an exclusively competitive player.
 Mads has never bought a single booster pack.
 He purchased 2 Two-Player Starter Sets and 2 Rivals Draft Sets, that's it!
 Any other card he has ever needed for any competitive deck he played at tournaments, he has either borrowed or bought as singles.

 13. I WANT TO TRADE, BUT WHAT ARE CARDS WORTH?